yoosofan/prezentprogramo/README.rst

 * Installation on Windows: https://www.youtube.com/watch?v=I63I8Az24d8

+Chromium-chromedriver is needed to generate PDF from RST presentations files (You can only Install Chrome Browser)

 Hovercraft is untested on Windows, but there is no reason it shouldn't work, at least in theory.